Kenwood TS-890/ ICOM IC-7300MK2 Band Decoder

 Key points:

-- Voltage-based band input was already present on the board
+- Voltage-based band input was already present on the board but is unused.

 - CI-V is preferred because it allows clear band identification and separation